 How Clarks Became the Baddest Shoes in Jamaica

-Loved by rudeboys, treated with suspicion by the constabulary, and waxed lyrical by dancehall DJs, the Clarks Desert Boot is a certifiable cultural artifact in Jamaica.
-Despite a ban on foreign-made shoes throughout much of the 1970s, clandestine trade routes between Somerset and Kingston maintained the brand’s indefatigable prestige.
-Al ‘Fingers’ Newman, author of the incredible Clarks in Jamaica book, explains how the Desert Boot became the baddest shoe in the Caribbean.
+Loved by rudeboys, treated with suspicion by the constabulary, and waxed lyrical by dancehall DJs, Clarks are a certifiable cultural artifact in Jamaica.
+Despite a ban on foreign-made shoes throughout much of the 1970s, clandestine trade routes between Somerset and Kingston maintained the brand’s unassailable prestige.
+Al ‘Fingers’ Newman, author of the incredible Clarks in Jamaica book, explains how they became the baddest shoes in the Caribbean.

-There has always been a steady flow of music, fashion and culture back and forth between the UK and Jamaica, mainly due to the colonial links between the two countries and the many Jamaicans that settled in the UK after WWII.
+There’s always been a steady flow of music, fashion and culture back and forth between the UK and Jamaica, mainly due to the colonial links between the two countries and the many Jamaicans that settled in the UK after WWII.
 Jamaican people loved British-made goods, which are traditionally associated with quality and prestige, and Clarks shoes are particularly revered on the island.
-Clarks targeted Jamaica as an export market as far back as the 1940s, when advertisements in local papers such as The Gleaner did a lot to establish the Clarks name.
+Clarks targeted Jamaica as an export market as far back as the 1940s when advertisements in local papers like The Gleaner did a lot to establish the Clarks name.

 Of all the Clarks models, the Desert Boot is generally regarded as the top style by Jamaicans – especially rudeboys.
-Various people have told me that rudeboys favoured the Desert Boot as it allowed you to be totally silent when creeping up on someone to rob them!
+Some say rudeboys favoured the Desert Boot because it allowed them to be totally silent when creeping up on someone to rob them!

-Another well-known Clarks-related story that a lot of Jamaicans seem to know is about Kingston police officer Joe Williams, who was active from the 1960s until the 1980s.
+Another well-known Clarks-related story many Jamaicans seem to know is about Joe Williams, a Kingston police officer who was active from the 1960s until the 1980s.

 A so-called ‘bad man police’, Joe would go in guns blazing.
 The story goes that he once raided a Coxsone Dodd dance where King Stitt was selecting.
-He cut off the music and told everyone wearing Clarks booties to get to one side of the dance, and everyone not wearing Clarks to get to the other side.
+He cut off the music and told everyone wearing Clarks booties to get to one side of the dance and everyone not wearing Clarks to get to the other.
 That was his way of rounding up the rudeboys because he knew they’d all be wearing Clarks.
-Apparently people were removing their Clarks and dashing them away to avoid being arrested.
+Apparently, people were removing their Clarks and dashing them away to avoid being arrested.
 Many people in Jamaica told me they were beaten up by police just for wearing Clarks.
-‘You must be a criminal’, the police would say, ‘How else could you afford to wear those Clarks?’
+‘You must be a criminal,’ the police would say, ‘How else could you afford to wear those Clarks?’

 Rudeboys are known for their style and fashion.
-They also love Desert Boots in a big way, though to be fair, any shoe that says the word Clarks on it is a hit in Jamaica.
-The Desert Boot is a great looking shoe and the quality, especially pairs made in England at the Clarks Bushacre factory in Weston-super-Mare, is superb.
-Those UK-made shoes would last for many years.
-There’s a phrase in Jamaica, ‘My Clarks can’t bend!’, meaning ‘My Clarks cannot be destroyed!’
+They also love Desert Boots in a big way, though, to be fair, any shoe that says the word Clarks on it is a hit in Jamaica.
+The Desert Boot is a great-looking shoe, and the quality, especially pairs made in England at the Clarks Bushacre factory in Weston-super-Mare, is superb.
+Those UK-made shoes would last for years.
+There’s a phrase in Jamaica, ‘My Clarks can’t bend!’ meaning ‘My Clarks cannot be destroyed!’
 The crepe sole – known in Jamaica as the ‘cheese bottom’ – is another factor.
 The Desert Boot is so versatile it can be worn with a suit, shorts, workwear or jeans – and it always looks good.
-They were also a status symbol as they were expensive.
+Plus, because they were expensive, they were also a status symbol.
 As Jah Thomas told me, ‘Rudeboys love expensive things!’